bitrise-io/bitrise/_docs/step-development-guideline.md

   - name: cmake
 ```

-Steps can define dependencies which needs to be available on the host machine but can not be installed on easy way (like using a single brew or apt-get command):
+Steps can define dependencies which need to be available on the host machine but cannot be installed in an easy way (like using a single brew or apt-get command):

 ```
 deps: